Wisser/Jailer/README.md

  - SQL Console with code completion, syntax highlighting and database metadata visualization.
  - A demo database is included with which you can get a first impression without any configuration effort.

+## Supported Databases

+Thanks to the JDBC technology used, any DMBS is in principle supported.
+For best results, specific additional support features are useful, however.
+These are available for:

+ - PostgreSQL
+ - Oracle
+ - MySQL
+ - MariaDB
+ - Microsoft SQL Server
+ - IBM Db2
+ - SQLite
+ - Sybase
+ - Amazon Redshift
+ - Firebird
+ - Informix Dynamic Server
+ - H2
+ - Exasol

 ## News